jointakahe/jointakahe/content/takahesocial/index.md

 ## Joining

-The server is currently invite-only.
-If you want an invite, please email invite@jointakahe.org stating why you'd like an invite, and confirming that you are happy to be an early tester!
-We'll send out invite codes in small batches.
+The server is open for signups up to an internal user cap.
+We increase the cap every so often; if signups are currently closed, you can follow [@admin](https://takahe.social/@admin/) to see when they open again.

 If you are extended an invite, we heavily encourage you to join our [Discord server](https://discord.gg/qvQ39tAMvf) and provide feedback on your